sc0ttj/Project/docs/cms/js/modules/image_manager.js.md

 ```
 ### createUploadBtn(i)
+Returns an HTML string of a form with an upload button (input type file).

 @param  `i`         - an index that will give the button a unique ID
 @return `uploadBtn` - an HTML form with upload button, as a string of HTML